cugos/cugos.github.com/2023-spring-fling/index.md

     room: Zillow
     speaker: CUGOS volunteers
     bio: |
-        Introduction, overview of schedule, mention of sponsors, raffle prizes, and birds of a feather sessions -
+        Introduction, logistics and overview of schedule, mention of sponsors, raffle prizes, and birds of a feather sessions -
     type: Keynote
     slides: